 I won’t go into details, but there is a possibility that Joni Lamb covered her husband’s failure for at least a year.
-By “covered”, I mean she didn’t disclose it.
+By “covered”, I mean she didn’t disclose it until later.

 Ministers’ Wives, Sr. Pastors’ Wives

-I’ll bet you can probably relate to often being the only one in the church that knows secrets, visionary directions and major problems.
-That’s a load, but God gives grace.
+I’ll bet you can probably relate to often being the only one in the church that knows some secrets, visionary directions and major problems.

 Back to Joni.